There are two types of commercial issues that we have to deal with as a community.

 In no circumstance should a commercial entity or ever "friend" someone they are not already in contact with.

 Hopefully, this policy balances the role of vendors in a healthy way.
 Please remember that we do want to encourage you to bring your experience, expertise, and thoughtful contributions to the rich array of discussions here.
-If a vendor is looking for a way to participate financially or to advertise here, we do not accept paid ads at Classroom 2.0.
-However, we are running a series of free local workshops for educators, and your sponsorship would be welcomed (and appreciated) in this effort.
+If a vendor is looking for a way to participate financially or to advertise, there are sponsorship opportunities for the virtual conferences--contact email@example.com for more information.